RG9n/RG9n.github.io/write-ups/dailybugle.md

 **3) What is the user flag?**

-Let's take a shot in the dark real quick and see if root has the same password as the Joomla user (Jonah) we found.
+Let's take a shot in the dark real quick and see if root has the same password as the Joomla user (Jonah) we found in ssh.

 No luck, so we'll be moving on.
 Since we have a super user, let's navigate to the administrator directory that joomscan found earlier (http://10.10.234.214/administrator/) and see what privileges we have.

-It looks like we can do Extensions> Templates > Templates and edit the Protostar Details and Files > index.php.
+It looks like we can do Extensions> Templates> Templates and edit the Protostar Details and Files.

 * Create a new php file, name it something like errorEN.php to hide it.
 * Put in the php reverse shell code and save.
 * Setup reverse shell with correct port and openVPN tun0-IP.
 * Make a netcat listener on port 6666 and execute a url-encoded reverse shell.
+(I use rlwrap to use arrowkeys in terminal)

 ```
 rlwrap nc -lvnp 6666